Ry-88/holbertonschool-shell/basics/README.md

-mkdir /directory/name of directory this command create new directory mv this command move file or directory to anothr place in file system rm this command delete a file in system
+mkdir /directory/name of directory this command create new directory mv this command move file or directory to anothr place in file system rm this command delete a file in system rmdir this command delete a directory in system